Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 For the induction step, we assume that $m,n,t$ are all positive and that (\ref{semieq1b}) holds for any pair of semi-hexagons whose $p$-statistic is strictly less than $m+2n+t$.

 By the tile-ability of the semi-hexagons in Lemma \ref{tileability1}, at least one of $a_1$ and $b_1$ is strictly greater than 1.
 Without loss of generality, we assume that $a_1>1$.
-If $b_1=1$, then one can remove forced lozenges on the top of the two semi-hexagons to get the ``smaller"\footnote{In the rest of this proof, we say that the semi-hexagon $A$ is \emph{smaller} than the semi-hexagon $B$, if the $p$-statistic of $A$ is less then that of $B$.} ones.
+If $b_1=1$, then one can remove forced lozenges on the top of the two semi-hexagons to get two ``smaller"\footnote{In the rest of this proof, we say that the semi-hexagon $A$ is \emph{smaller} than the semi-hexagon $B$, if the $p$-statistic of $A$ is less than that of $B$.} semi-hexagons of the same type.
 Then (\ref{semieq1b}) follows from the induction hypothesis.
 Therefore, we can also assume that $b_1>1$.

 When $a_1,b_1>1$, we will show that the expressions on both sides of (\ref{semieq1b}) satisfy the same recurrence.
 Then the theorem follows from the induction principle.